Albert Ekka: Citation

 The Param Vir Chakra citation on the Official Indian Army Website reads as follows:

 Legacy

 Lance-Naik Albert Ekka was posthumously awarded India's highest wartime gallantry award, the Param Vir Chakra.
 In 2000, on the occasion of 50th Republic day, the Government of India issued a postal stamp in his memory.
-The son of Jharkhand was honoured by naming the major intersection in front of Firayalal store in Ranchi as Albert Ekka Chowk, which also bears his statue.
+A native of present-day Jharkhand, he was honoured by naming the major intersection in front of Firayalal store in Ranchi as Albert Ekka Chowk, which also bears his statue.
 A block (sub-district) in Gumla has also been created in his name - Albert Ekka (Jari) block.
-In Tripura there is a eco park Albert Ekka Park named after him for his action to save Agartala from Pakistan during 1971 Indo-Pak war.
+There is an eco park in Tripura named after him (Albert Ekka Park) for his action to save Agartala from Pakistan during 1971 Indo-Pak war.